Is the Jehovah's Witness religion Christian? The answer to the question is, "No.

 The Jewish Encyclopedia: "Jehovah" -- a mispronunciation of the Hebrew YHWH the name of God.
 This pronunciation is grammatically impossible.

-The New Jewish Encyclopedia: It is clear that the word Jehovah is an
+The New Jewish Encyclopedia: It is clear that the word Jehovah is an artificial composite.

 According to the Encyclopedia Judaica, p.
 680, vol. 7, "the true pronunciation of the tetragrammaton YHWH was never lost.
 The name was pronounced Yahweh.
 It was regularly pronounced this way at least until 586 B.C., as is clear from the Lachish Letters written shortly before this date."